schwemler/dockpress/src/wp-content/plugins/woo-product-feed-pro/readme.txt

 * Strip HTML from the (short) description attributes

 == Upgrade Notice ==

+= 5.9.5 =
+Fixed a bug: adding fields on the field mapping page did not work in Firefox.
+This has been fixed now.
+Fixed php warnings: when a Google Product Review Feed was created and attributes contained html characters PHP warnings were shown.
+This has been fixed now.

+= 5.9.4 =
+Fixed links to tutorials in the feed configuration screens.

 = 5.9.3 =
 Added color, size, gender, material and pattern product fields for the extra fields feature